 The great thing about mobile hotspots is that you can connect 5 up to 10 WiFi-based devices including laptops, tablets, other phones, and just about any other type of device that is WiFi-enabled.
 It’s just like a normal Wi-Fi source that you have at home.

-A thing that teachers will also love about mobile hotspots aside from the mobility and versatility is how easy it is to use.
+A thing that teachers will also love about mobile hotspots aside from their mobility and versatility is how easy it is to use.
 With just a few taps here and there you’re all set with a good reliable internet source anytime and anywhere as long as your smartphone has great signal reception.

 There’s no need for complicated set-ups and separate software to set up your own mobile hotspot because most brands have already built in the mobile hotspot feature which is really a game-changer on how we connect to the internet.